hkspm-yp/Astro-e-calendar/README.md

 Uranus Moon Conjunction (right ascension): 21:11
 ```

-The conjunction event happens after the reappearance of Uranus, meaning that Uranus will have already left the moon disc completely.
-It is obvious that Uranus has already passed the closest separation to the moon.
-However, if appulse is used to replace conjunction, then we have:
+The conjunction happens after the reappearance of Uranus, meaning that Uranus has already left the moon disc completely.
+Here, we add the prediction of appulse:

 ```
 Occultation starts (disappearance): 18:58